 The Finger Lakes Permaculture Institute (FLPCI) was founded by Michael Burns, Steve Gabriel and Karryn Olson Ramanujan in 2005.
 Since the beginning FLPCI has been sustained and nutured by the support of our alumni and volunteers for whom we are grateful.
 The board of FLPCI would also like to thank our supporters whose donations help us teach permaculture.

-We offer opportunities to learn sustainable, ecological design methods including workshops, study groups, apprentice programs, and the intensive Permaculture Design Certification Course.
+We offer opportunities to learn sustainable, ecological design methods including workshops, study groups, apprentice programs, and the intensive Permaculture Design Certification Course in upstate New York, USA.

 Michael Burns spent years working in publishing (including the Guardian Newsweekly, Tenant/Inquilino, & Tikkun magazine) and within the peace and justice movement.
 He learned permaculture design in Guatemala, while working with Ronaldo Lec Ajcot of the Mesoamerican Permaculture Institute.
 Now he is building his homestead based on permaculture principles when not devoting his energy to permaculture teaching, and promoting permaculture in the Finger Lakes region and around New York State.
 Michael teaches Public Policy & Sustainable Economics at New Roots High School and is Chairman of the Town of Catharine planning board.
 He is a founder, instructor, PDC Administrator and member of the FLPCI Board of Directors.